Currency:

 2. Include a Table of Contents in Blog Posts

-And that's not all of it Benefits!
+And that's not all of its benefits!

-A sidebar, or sidebar.
+Sidebar, or sidebar.

 We adhere to the principle that an article is an article.
 If someone visits the site, it means that he wants to read it.
 He is interested in text, content.
-They are not interested in any elements on the side that only take up space and ruin the symmetry.
+They are not interested in any elements on the side that only take up space and spoil the symmetry.

 4. Enter a search engine (but with your head)